stahlleiton/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 # Introduction

 Welcome to the first set of CMS Data Analysis School (CMSDAS) pre-exercises.
 The purpose of these exercises is to become familiar with the basic software tools required to perform physics analysis at the school.
 Please run and complete these exercises.
 Throughout the exercises there will be questions for you to answer.
-Submit your answers in the online response form available from **the course web area** - For CMSDAS@CERN {{ site.year }}, Fermilab, the complete set of links can be found at the [CMSDAS pre-exercises indico page](https://indico.cern.ch/e/cmsdas2024cern).
+Submit your answers in the online response form available from **the course web area** - For CMSDAS@CERN {{ site.year }}, the complete set of links can be found at the [CMSDAS pre-exercises indico page](https://indico.cern.ch/e/cmsdas2024cern).
 A large amount of additional information about these topics is available in the twikis that we reference.
 Please remember that twikis evolve but aim to provide the best information at any time.

 > ## Note
 > The CMSDAS exercises (pre-exercises as well as exercises during the school) are intended to be as generic as possible.
 However, CMSDAS is held at different CMS collaborating institutes - e.g. CERN, the LPC at Fermilab, DESY, etc.) Participants are expected to request and obtain local (at the intended school location) computer accounts well in advance of the school start date, to ensure they will be able to work right away. **In the case of the CMSDAS@CERN {{ site.year }}, the computer account you should use for all exercises is the standard [CERN computing account](https://account.cern.ch/account)**.
 It is very important for participants to use the pre-exercises as a setup tool, so we recommend to **use the same laptop they intend to bring with them at the school** (no computer/laptop will be provided at the school), and to **connect to the CERN computing resources that will be used for the school**.